 Expense reports with relevant supporting documents attached must be completed for all travel expenses paid by the university.
 Refer to How to: Create Foreign Expense Report for an SU Payee.

 Note: If a trip either originates or terminates in a foreign country, the entire cost of the trip is coded to a foreign travel expenditure type.
-This includes any costs for transportation, meals and lodging in the United States that is necessitated by the foreign business travel (e.g., ground transportation to and from a U.S. airport at the start or end of foreign travel).
+This includes any costs for transportation, meals and lodging in the United States that are necessitated by the foreign business travel (e.g., ground transportation to and from a U.S. airport at the start or end of foreign travel).

 Supporting documentation required for expenditures associated with foreign travel are the same as for domestic travel.
 The university does not require receipts for expenditures less than $75; however, schools and departments may require receipts for such expenditures.